 Experience & Artisanship

-In Mongolia, cashmere is hand-combed from each goat in the spring, as the weather warms and the undercoat naturally begins to shed.
-Unlike shearing or clipping, which strips the goat of its entire fleece, hand combing allows for the separation of the finest combings from the coarser combings and leaves the goat with its guard hairs intact, providing better protection from wind and rain.
+Cashmere is hand combed from each goat in the Spring as the weather warms and the undercoat naturally begins to shed.
+Unlike shearing or clipping, which strips the goat of its entire fleece, hand combing allows for the separation of the finest hairs from the coarser hairs.
+This leaves the goat with its guard hairs intact, providing better protection from wind and rain.